jonnor/ESC-CNN-microcontroller/report/report.md

 ### Environmental Sound Classification

-There are also a few works on Environmental Sound Classification (ESC) that explicitly target making resource efficient models, measured in number of parameters and compute operations.
+There are also a few studies on Environmental Sound Classification (ESC) that explicitly target making resource efficient models, measured in number of parameters and compute operations.